Beige-Coffee/programming-lightning-payment-channels/.tutorial/xx25-htlc-receiver-exercise.md

 </details>

-# ⚡️ Create HTLC Timeout Transaction
+# ⚡️ Create HTLC Success Transaction

 Next up, let's build the **HTLC Success Transaction**!
 As we just learned, this is the counterpart to the HTLC Timeout Transaction - it enables Bob to claim a received HTLC when he obtains the payment preimage.